hipe/tmx/lib/skylab/headless/doc/issues/050-name-conventions.md

   + `line`, `foo_line` -
-  like above, but of course implies that it probably should not have newlines in it. this might be stylized for the particular modality.
+  like above, but of course implies that it probably should not have newlines in it. this might be styled for the particular modality.

   + `lines`, `foo_lines` -
-  must result in enumerable, e.g. array. usually (always?) takes no args. this might be stylized for the particular modality.
+  must result in enumerable, e.g. array. usually (always?) takes no args. this might be styled for the particular modality.

   (saying "line" or "lines" usually implies a certain mode..)